aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

 - `resource_type`: Specify the resource type, such as `Cluster`, `Topic`, `Group`, or `TransactionalId`.
 - `resource_name`: Provide the resource name or prefix for pattern-based matching.
-- `pattern_type`: Specify `LITERAL`.
+- `pattern_type`: Specify `LITERAL` for an exact match or `PREFIXED` for pattern-based matching.
 - `host`: Specify the allowed host or use `*` to match all hosts.

 </TabItem>
 <TabItem value="terraform" label="Terraform">

 To add a Kafka-native ACL entry using Terraform, define the following resource in your Terraform configuration:

 ```terraform
 resource "aiven_kafka_native_acl" "example" {